Showing posts with label Bob Ringwood. Show all posts

 The aforementioned Taco Bell/Pizza Hut dinner scene also has us see the most standout dress of the film; a jewelled short dress worn by Huxley (Sandra Bullock) which is also briefly worn with a grey jacket covered in greyish imitation fur.

-Of course, some of the film's most iconic looks are sported by fellow 1996 relic Simon Phoenix (Wesley Snipes), who has been awaken to kill Edgar Friendly (Denis Leary), the leader of the 'Scraps'.
-The Scraps are an underground society living in opposition to Cocteau's supposed utopia, and of course for this part of his assignment Phoenix wears the Scraps' armor.
-The Scraps have a look Ringwood described as 'Mad Max but not punky'.
-Phoenix's Scrap armor in fact seems to be constructed out of what seems to be cut up tyres, that are even arranged to have a raised collar.
-Edgar Friendly himself wears a makeshift armored jumpsuit, itself worn under a grubby overcoat.
+The Scraps had a look Ringwood described as 'Mad Max but not punky'.
+Phoenix's Scrap armor in fact seems to be constructed out of what seems to be cut up tyres, arranged to have a raised collar.
+Edgar Friendly, the leader of the Scraps, wears a makeshift armored jumpsuit, itself worn under a grubby overcoat.

 A.I.
 Artificial Intelligence (2001)